Find Assisted Living in Your Area

 Overcoming Nutritional Challenges

 While the challenges of following a vegan or vegetarian diet can feel overwhelming for seniors, particularly when it comes to trying to socialize with friends and family who don’t follow the same diet, there are ways to overcome them.
+These include looking over menus for plant-based options before eating out, bringing along their own foods that they can consume, or eating a meal at home beforehand.

 Getting Started on a Plant-Based Diet

 Seniors who may be interested in switching to a vegan or vegetarian diet may find the potential health benefits of doing so appealing.
-Others may consider switching their diet to align with their own beliefs and morals.
-Regardless of the reason, there are some steps that should be followed prior to making any dramatic changes to one’s diet.
+Others may consider switching their diet to align with their beliefs and morals.
+Regardless of the reason, there are some steps that should be followed prior to making dramatic changes to one’s diet.

 - Talk to your healthcare provider: Dietary changes can be difficult on the digestive system and on the body in general.
 That’s why it’s important to consult a physician or another healthcare provider who can provide guidance and oversee the change.